anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 sampled_fvs = down_sample(fvs, percent = .1, score_column= 'score')
 ```

-By setting percent equal to .1, we are telling the down_sample method to give us a sample of the feature vectors with a size of |fvs|*.1, so we will end up with 10% of the original fvs.
+By setting percent equal to .1, we are telling the down_sample method to give us a sample of the feature vectors with a size of |fvs|*.1, so we will end up with 10% of the original size fvs.

 ## Step Ten: Selecting Seeds

-Once we have the feature vectors, we can select seeds for active learning, for this operation we need to score each pair which is positively correlated with being a match.
-That is the higher the score for the pair the more likely it is to be a match.
-In this example, we just take the sum of all the components of the feature vector for each pair.
+Once we have the feature vectors created ('fvs'), and a score column ('score'), we can select seeds.

 ```
 seeds = select_seeds(fvs, 50, labeler, 'score')